gerbenjacobs/gerbenjacobs.github.io/_posts/2022-03-12-first-month-at-github.md

 weeks (if not years) have been quite difficult.
 We had people take time off to rescue family members from war zones, while others volunteered at the Berlin train station for translating and bringing food. **Слава Україні!**

-Together with my buddy we looked at some issues with labels such as _good first issue_ and I set out to deploy my first changes to the project.
+Together with my buddy we looked at some issues with labels such as _good first issue,_ and I set out to deploy my first changes to the project.
 I also broke our monitoring by changing the metric names too much.
 Which incidentally was the same issue that I also deployed straight to production instead of staging.
 Oh well! 😅